By Dr. Jim Dahle, WCI Founder

 #2 Insure Against Financial Catastrophe

 Wealth can be ripped away from you very quickly in certain situations.
-You can insure against many of these situations pretty easily and inexpensively.
-So make sure you do so by purchasing disability insurance, term life insurance, professional liability insurance, personal liability insurance, and property insurance for your expensive property.
+You can insure against many of these scenarios pretty easily and inexpensively.
+Make sure you do so by purchasing disability insurance, term life insurance, professional liability insurance, personal liability insurance, and property insurance for your expensive property.
 Minimizing (I suppose you can never truly eliminate) it can help you to feel richer.

 #3 Recognize the Power of Anxiety